Goodo73/project1/README.md

 - loop [0][0] -> [0][1] -> [0][2] -> [..][..] -> [2][1] -> [2][2] until any === null; then return false
 - if none are null, return true

+## Possible additional funtionality
+- ability to store player names and show scoreboard (keeping track of results)